Ashburry-trio/Ircproxy/docs/index.rst

 being leaked in any way possible.
 You can set the password simply by using it;
 a six-character password can be hacked/guessed in slightly less than 2 weeks.
 A seven charactor password would take months to years to crack.
-You can also securely share your passwords without actually letting the person view your passwords by allowing another GetMyProxyIP.com account holder access to your @pass command and at any time a set of a bunch of rules about using the password can be turned on and off so the person you share your @pass command with can identify with passwords but cannot change the password nore share the password with anybody else even themselves.
+You can also securely share your passwords without actually letting the person view your passwords by allowing another MyProxyIP.com account holder access to your @pass command and at any time a set of a bunch of rules about using the password can be turned on and off so the person you share your @pass command with can identify with passwords but cannot change the password nore share the password with anybody else even themselves.
 It could be impossible or possible.
+Oh yah, also with Trio-IrcProxy.py you can set channel rules such as no swearing, no matching room names in /whios, irc operator scan, file-sharing allowed/not, ascii-art, bin-art, etc.